sed-pro-inria/tools-training/1-vers/git.md

 that repository (we assume here she didn't do it at the global level, to keep all the examples self-contained):

-    %%bash

     cd alice
     git config --local user.name "Alice"
     git config --local user.email alice@inria.fr

 ### The remote command

 Without argument, the *remote* command lists the **remote** repositories Git knows about:

     %%bash

     git remote

 When the central repository has been cloned, Git has given it the name **origin**, by convention.

 Later, we will learn how to register additionnal remote repositories.